Table of Contents

 Load up your paintbrush with your paint.
 At the top of your paper, lay down your brush and create wide, sweeping horizontal strokes.
 When the paint begins to lighten, lift your brush.
 You should see a small bead of collected paint sitting at the edge of your last stroke.
 Making sure your brush is sufficiently wet and loaded with paint again, begin making more sweeping strokes starting at that bead.
 Continue this until you get to the bottom of the paper.

 You might notice some paint pooling around the edges of your tape.
 These small pools will dry and create a darker line at the edge of your painting, so you need to remove them.
 Simply clean your brush and wipe it dry on your rag.
-Then touch the pooled paint with the brush.
+Then touch the pooled paint with the damp brush.
 Your brush should absorb the excess paint easily.
 If your flat wash looks a bit streaky or uneven, feel free to wet your brush and go over it again, starting at the top and working your way to the bottom.
 This should smooth out some of the uneven patches.

 Wet Flat Wash